 Heritage of America featuring the Military Tattoo

 Follow the epic story of American democracy.
 Spend two nights in New York City before heading to Philadelphia to view the Liberty Bell and see Independence Hall.
 Walk the hallowed battlefield at Gettysburg and tour the National Military Park & Museum.
 Enjoy a choice between visiting President Eisenhower's home (a National Historic Site) or a walking tour of historic downtown Gettysburg.
-Travel along the famous Skyline drive for amazing views of the Shenandoah Valley.
-Visit the presidential estates of Washington's Mount Vernon and Jefferson's Monticello and sample wines from a picturesque Virginia vineyard.
+Stop in quaint Harper's Ferry, then travel along the famous Skyline drive for amazing views of the Shenandoah Valley.
+Visit the presidential estates of Washington's Mount Vernon and Jefferson's Monticello.
 Tour some of Colonial Williamsburg's 88 restored historic buildings and dine in a traditional tavern.
 Attend the Virginia International Tattoo in Norfolk, the largest event of its kind in the United States where all branches of the military perform under the same roof.
 Explore the countless treasures of the Smithsonian Institution with your choice of visiting the National Air and Space Museum or the National Museum of American History.
 Tour Washington, D.C.'s National Mall and view the moving World War II Memorial, the Vietnam Veterans Memorial and the Korean War Memorial.
 Visit Arlington National Cemetery.

 - Tour Operator

 |Day 1||New York||New York City, New York - Tour Begins: Celebrate America's rich and varied heritage on an in-depth tour of the Eastern United States featuring essential landmarks and incredible vistas.|